vitorgsevero/projeto-final-ppi-IV/README.md

 * [Styled Components] - Using CSS
 * [React Hooks] - HTML enhanced for web apps!

-### Project built by Vítor Severo - © All rights reseverd.
+### Project built by Vítor Severo - © All rights reserved.